Part IV

 Compassionate Awareness: The Bridge to Healing

-The patterns you observe are not flaws.
-They are echoes—intelligent adaptations your younger self made to navigate a complex world.
+On this path, these patterns are understood not as defects but as adaptations your younger self developed to survive a complex world.

 Each moment of recognition is a bridge between your history and your wholeness.